Sheri Sam: Later life

 Sam served as the assistant coach of women's basketball for Eastern Illinois University from 2013 to 2017.
 From 2017 to 2019 she was director of athletics, advancement officer, for Mercy High School in San Francisco, and from 2019 to 2020 director of athletics for athletic advancement at the Bay School of San Francisco.

 In September 2020 Sam was named the managing director of the Northern California PGA Foundation.
+Since March 2022, Sam has been the scouting manager of the Portland Trail Blazers.
+In April 2026, Sam started working for Fox 12 Plus as a studio analyst for the Portland Fire.